 GETTING THERE

-From London Victoria – Frequent direct services run to Brighton station, typically taking approximately 60 minutes.
-It’s about a 10-minute walk from the station to the town centre.
+From London Victoria (60 minutes): Frequent direct services run to Brighton station, which is a 10-minute walk to the town centre.

-From London Bridge – Frequent direct Thameslink services also run to Brighton station.
-The journey time is similar, around 60 minutes.
+From London Bridge (60 minutes): Frequent direct Thameslink services also run to Brighton station.

-From London Blackfriars / Farringdon / St Pancras International – Thameslink services also run from these central London stations directly to Brighton.
-Journey times are slightly longer from these stations (70-80 minutes).
+From London Blackfriars / Farringdon / St Pancras International (70-80 minutes) Thameslink services also run directly to Brighton; however, journey times are slightly longer.

 Step into the magic of the Wizarding World at Warner Bros.
 Studio Tour – The Making of Harry Potter.
 This self-guided experience takes you behind the scenes of the films, where you can explore the original sets, props, and costumes used in production.